A symbol of Catalan independence

 The following was valid prior to the closure of Camp Nou for construction work, and will certainly be subject to change between now and the reopening in 2026.

-Over the years, the Camp Nou has become one of the city's major tourist attractions (closed until the works are completed, scheduled for 2025-2026), particularly since the adjoining FCB museum opened its doors in 1984.
+Over the years, the Camp Nou has become one of the city's major tourist attractions (closed until the works are completed, scheduled for 2026), particularly since the adjoining FCB museum opened its doors in 1984.
 With over a million visitors a year, the Barça museum is quite simply one of the most visited in the country.
 Photographs, trophies, records and audiovisual montages retrace the institution's more than one-hundred-year history over almost 3,550 m².
-The exhibition also includes paintings and sculptures by illustrious Catalan artists inspired by the sport, such as Dali, Miró and Tàpies.
-Naturally, the tour continues with a visit to the stands of Camp Nou, built in 1954 on the site of the former Estadio de les Corts.
-It's a sight to behold, as it is (excuse the pun) the largest stadium in Europe, and the third largest in the world, with a seating capacity of almost 100,000 (98,787 to be exact before construction work, with a further 10,000 to be added by 2025-2026).
-During the tour, you can enter the bowels of the stadium, tread (a little) on the pitch, visit the changing rooms, admire the trophy room and, in addition to the classic audio guide, you can now get virtual reality glasses to relive the club's legendary goals from the stands, as if you were there!
+The exhibition also includes paintings and sculptures by illustrious Catalan artists inspired by the sport, such as Dalí, Miró and Tàpies.
+Naturally, the visit continues with access to the stands of the Camp Nou, built in 1954 on the site of the former Estadio des Corts.
+It's a sight to behold, as it is (excuse the pun) the largest stadium in Europe, and the third largest in the world, with a seating capacity of almost 100,000 (98,787 to be exact before construction work, and 10,000 more by 2026).
+During the tour, you can enter the bowels of the stadium, tread (a little) on the pitch, visit the changing rooms, admire the trophy room and, in addition to the classic audioguide, you can now be equipped with virtual reality goggles to relive the club's legendary goals from the stands, as if you were there!